What is this course about?

 How are the workshops organised?

 Each tutorial will be divided into groups.
-The members of each group must bring along enough copies of their stories / poems for the whole group, and distribute them the week before they are scheduled to be discussed (see the timetable on p.15).
+The members of each group must bring along enough copies of their stories / poems for the whole group, and distribute them the week before they are scheduled to be discussed (see the timetable here).

 Your tutor will give you back a copy of your story / poem with annotations and a provisional grade.
 It will not, however, be given a final mark until it is resubmitted, in revised form, in your portfolio.

-Each story / poem will be critiqued by one of the members of that particular group: person A discussing person B’s story / poem, person B person C’s, person C person D’s, and so on round to person D talking about person A’s story / poem (see Workshop Critiques on the Assignments page for details).
+Each story / poem will be reviewed by one of the members of that particular group: person A discussing person B’s story / poem, person B person C’s, person C person D’s, and so on round to person D talking about person A’s story / poem (see Peer Reviews on the Assignments page for details).

 What is good lecture etiquette?